joshgerdes/jekyll-uno/_drafts/azure-arc-bridge-implementing-and-testing.md

 Today, we are going to stand up an Azure Arc Bridge, that supports VMWare vSphere _(version greater than VMware vSphere version 6.7)_.

-I will be running vSphere 7.0.3
+I will be running vSphere 7.0.3, on a single host in my home lab.